 The Authority welcomes peer challenge, review and inspections.
-A Peer Review was last carried out in 2015.
-The new inspectorate, Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), was welcomed to the Service in the summer of 2018, as part of tranche one of inspections.
+His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), was welcomed to the Service in the summer of 2018, as part of tranche one of inspections.
 The tranche 1 (judged Good at Effectiveness) and 2 inspection reports can be found via the following link: